Whickham School and Sports College

 About Whickham School and Sports College

-Whickham School is a large and successful school in Gateshead with over 1500 students including approximately 250 in the sixth form, which is one of the most successful in the region with over 62% of grades being A*-B grade in the 2018 exams.
+Whickham School is a large and successful school in Gateshead with over 1700 students including approximately 350 in our high performing sixth form.

 Our March 2018 Ofsted inspection reflects that we are a good school who 'recognise the importance of examination results as well as the development of pupils' characters.'

 'Relationships between staff and pupils are positive and founded on mutual respect.'

 'The Headteacher leads by example.
 He is uncompromising in his desire for all pupils to succeed.'